pytorch/torchtune/docs/source/basics/chat_datasets.rst

 ``"json"``
 ^^^^^^^^^^
-The associated message transform is :class:`~torchtune.data.JSONToMessages`.
+The associated message transform is :class:`~torchtune.data.OpenAIToMessages`.
 The expected format is:

 .. code-block:: python